Better Stories, Better Languages

 Solution: Never log as root.
 Create your sub-domain.

-Tool: PL support for VW.
+Tool: PL support for VM.
 Create a sub-user!

 Issue: important data must persist against hw/sw failure